 All members of the college community are subject to legislative restrictions arising from the pandemic, and to the community statement adopted by the Governing Body.

 Breaches of coronavirus protocols may give rise to both public health and disciplinary issues.
-The public health issues are a matter for the Senior Tutor and the Tutor with special responsibility for covid matters (Dr Steven Sawiak).
+The public health issues are a matter for the Senior Tutor and the Tutor with special responsibility for covid matters (Dr Steve Sawiak).
 The disciplinary issues, in relation to student behaviour, are a matter for the Dean.

 The following list represents a non-exhaustive indication of possible disciplinary breaches emerging from the coronavirus situation: